How to Empty Breasts Completely

 How do you know your breast is empty after pumping?
 Here are some signs you can look for to help you determine if you efficiently removed your sitting breast milk:

 - Your breasts will feel flat and flaccid (floppy).

 - It has been over 10-15 minutes since your last let-down and the milk has stopped flowing.

 - Hand expressing is getting little to nothing extra out.

-10 Tips to Help Fully Empty your Breast with the Pump
+11 Tips to Help Fully Empty Breasts with a Pump